 Cheyney University, 2014

-CuetoKEARNEYdesign was selected by the Department of General Services and Cheyney University as the lead professionals for the design of the New Science Center at Cheyney.
-Originally conceived as a renovation of the existing 1970 Carver Science Building, the project was re-defined as a new building following a feasibility and campus planning report prepared by CKd.
-The 40,000 square foot, $17m project is targeted for LEED Silver and includes chemistry, biology and physics labs, general lecture, computer science, faculty spaces as well as a planetarium.
+Tthe Department of General Services and Cheyney University chose CKd as the lead professionals for the design of the new Carver Science Center at Cheyney.
+Originally conceived as a renovation of the existing 1970 Science Building, the project was redefined as a new building following a feasibility study and campus planning report prepared by CKd.
+The 40,000 square foot, $23million project received LEED Silver certification and includes chemistry, biology, and physics labs; general lecture halls; computer science labs; faculty spaces; a planetarium; as well as an external greenhouse.

-This is the first new building on the Cheyney Campus in 35 years demonstrating Cheyney’s commitment to the sciences.
-The building will be located in the academic core of the campus, a beacon highly visible from the campus ring road and public parking, addressing both overall campus and individual student realms.
-The light-filled glassy head house provides a dynamic and inviting visual connection to the student activity within.
-Sustainability features of the new building will include daylighting, a demonstration green roof, rain water/gray water recycling, a rain garden, highly efficient mechanical systems and use of recycled and local materials.
+The first new building on the Cheyney campus in 35 years, this science center demonstrates Cheyney’s commitment to promoting the representation of women and minorities in the fields of science, technology, and mathematics.
+The building is a beacon, located in the academic core of campus, and visible from the ring road.
+The light-filled, glass head house provides a dynamic and inviting visual connection to the student activity within.
+Sustainability features include the creative use of natural light to illuminate spaces and capture heat, light-sensored lighting that adjusts based on levels of natural light entering the space, a demonstration green roof, rainwater/gray water recycling, a rain garden, highly efficient mechanical systems, and the use of recycled and locally-sourced materials.